Glossary of Mining Terminology

 Fire Damp - Methane or any explosive gas underground.

-Fissure - A separation of rock or coal across the seam.
+Fissure - A separation of rock across the seam.

 Head - A passage connecting other passages.